 There is much more nitrogen in the grass than animals can use, so the excess is returned to the soil as urine, primarily in the ammonium form.
 Bacteria in the soil converts the ammonium nitrogen to nitrate-nitrogen which is highly soluble, which is easily leached through the soil to groundwater.
 Autumn and winter are the highest risk times for nitrate leaching because of the low temperatures, slow plant uptake and higher rainfall and drainage.

 Once in groundwater, nitrate is very difficult to remove.
 Groundwater moves slowly and may take 40, 50, 60 or even 80 years before it re-enters the waterways.
 And too much nitrogen in water, when combined with phosphorus, can contribute to nuisance growth of waterweed and algae.
 This can make water unsuitable for drinking and eventually leads to polluted lakes and rivers.

 Technology to the Rescue

-So, coming back to the scenario earlier – a farmer installs sensors to monitor their own nitrogen leaching; or, a regional body installs sensors to measure the health of public waterways, beaches or freshwater supply; or a business measures the quality of their wastewater before it is discharged in a river… (all of these are real-life projects Adroit has been working on around the country).
+So, coming back to the scenario earlier – a farmer installs sensors to monitor nitrogen leaching; or, a regional body installs sensors to measure the health of public waterways, beaches or freshwater supply; or a business measures the quality of their wastewater before it is discharged in a river… (all of these are real-life projects Adroit has been working on around the country).